Yosemite National Park open despite partial government shutdown

-YOSEMITE NATIONAL PARK (KGO) --Yosemite National Park is open, but visitors may notice the effects of the government shutdown.
-Campgrounds are not staffed, and the visitor centers are closed.
+YOSEMITE NATIONAL PARK (KGO) --Yosemite National Park is open, but visitors may notice the effects of the partial government shutdown.
+Officials warn that visitor services, especially trash removal and restrooms, are limited.

+The following remain open: concessions, hotels, restaurants, lodging, dining, retail stores and other Yosemite Hospitality services.

 RELATED: What is open, closed during federal government shutdown